GHGSat/tech-challenge/frontend/README.md

 As an added bonus (not required), add a way for customers to narrow their search down by drawing an area on the map and filtering the list of observations down to those inside the area

+### README.md

+this app is currently built on create-react-app

+Inside the app directory, you can run several commands:

+  yarn start
+    Starts the development server.

+  yarn build
+    Bundles the app into static files for production.

+  yarn test
+    Starts the test runner.

+  yarn eject
+    Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
+If you do this, you can’t go back!

+We suggest that you begin by typing:

+  cd app
+  yarn start